-In February 2023, we published our inaugural ESG report on our corporate website highlighting our ESG accomplishments to date and focus on advancing the oversight, evolution, and reporting of our ESG program.
-The information contained in our ESG report is not a part of, nor is it incorporated by reference in, this Proxy Statement.
+In February 2024, we published our annual ESG report on our corporate website highlighting our ESG accomplishments to date.
+The information contained in our ESG report is not a part of, nor is it incorporated by reference into, this proxy statement.

-Collegium Culture, Employee Engagement and Management of Human Capital Resources
+Culture, Employee Engagement and Management of Human Capital Resources